Wesselmast/CloudWatcher/README.md

 You can also make use of the few presets given, to get a head-start on your generation process.
 After setting the sliders accordingly, you can press the 'Generate' button to get a random shape.
 <br><br>
-From here on, you can start rotating the shape by right-clicking within the canvas and following the information stated in the context menu.
-When satisfied with the result, you can press the 'Export' button in the topleft corner of the application to export the shape for further modification.
+From here on, you can start rotating the shape by either right-clicking within the canvas and following the information stated in the context menu, or using the shortcuts specified in the top-right hand corner of the application.
+When satisfied with the result, you can either press the 'Export' button in the bottom-left corner of the application or use the CTRL + S shortcut to quickly export to a desktop folder which will be created.
 Good luck!

 # Qt